-For the A-playoff the group winners will be ranked 1-4, second placed teams will be ranked 5-8.
-Ranking between teams from different groups will be based on the DSC.
-The same principles will be applied in the B-playoff.
+For the play-offs the group winners will be ranked 1-4, second placed teams will be ranked 5-8.
+Ranking between teams from different groups will be based on number of points in the group stage followed by the DSC.

-Best ranked team after the group stage has the hammer in the playoff games, play yellow stones and practice first.
+Best ranked team after the group stage have hammer in the play-off games, play yellow stones and practice first.

 All play-off games are played in 8 ends with a “one stone shoot-out” in case of a tie.